TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-15-cool-features-of-swiss-knife.md

 It requires only PHP 7.2+, so you can run it on any project without obstacles.

-If you consider your project modern, check only commands 4, 5, 8 and 9.
-They'll most likely bring you value.
+If your project is modern, check only commands 4, 5, 8, and 9.
+They'll bring you value.

 ## PSR-4 Autoloading

-100 % PSR-4 autoloading helps us to speedup project loading, standardize class names and locations and prepare basic ground for PHPStan and Rector to work well.
-But it's not always an easy path.
-We might find same-named classes, multiple classes in single file or miss-spelled names.
+100 % PSR-4 autoloading helps us speed up project loading, standardize class names and locations, and prepare the ground for PHPStan and Rector to work well.
+But it's not always easy.
+We might find classes with the same name, multiple classes in a single file, or misspelled names.

-We start with easy-picks, so we feel progress even in the greatest jungle.
+We start with easy picks, so we feel progress even in the most complex jungle.

-### 1. Find multiple classes in single file
+### 1. Find multiple classes in a single file

-This commands spots multiple classes that are located in same file:
+This command spots multiple classes located in the same file:

 ```bash
 vendor/bin/swiss-knife find-multi-classes /src
 ```

-Then we go through spotted files and manually extract class to separated file.
-This helps Composer and Rector to work with classes in reliable way as 1 file = 1 class.
+Then, we go through the spotted files and manually extract the class into separate files.
+This helps the Composer and Rector work with classes reliably, as 1 file = 1 class.

-### 2. Convert namespace in specific directory to defined namespace
+### 2. Convert namespace in a specific directory to defined namespace

-Next commands helps with moving files in specific directory to specific namespace.
-This is useful when we merge multiple PSR-4 definitions in one:
+Following commands helps with moving files in a specific directory to a specific namespace.
+It can be helpful when we merge multiple PSR-4 definitions in one:

 ```diff
  {